F1 – Annual leave allowances

 A) Appointments commencing after the start of the leave year

-When a civil servant is appointed after the start of the leave year, only a strictly proportionate part of his annual leave allowance should be regarded as accruing in respect of each completed week's service in that year.
+When a civil servant is appointed after the start of the leave year, only a strictly proportionate part of their annual leave allowance should be regarded as accruing in respect of each completed week's service in that year.
 The proportionate allowance will be rounded up to the nearest half hour.

 B) Employment ends during the leave year (resignation, retirement or death)

 The leave allowance due to a civil servant who resigns, retires or dies in service during the course of the leave year, is a strictly proportionate part of their annual leave allowance accruing in respect of each completed week's service in that year.
 The proportionate allowance will be rounded up to the nearest half hour.

 Note: Regulation F10 blank